This event will be available to watch on The Grief Channel from Friday, April 2nd.Discover The Grief Channel

 Register to receive a reminder email to tune in 24hrs before the event starts.

 If you enjoyed our events, a year-long subscription to The Grief Channel will get you on-demand access to 60+ hours of content from Good Grief Festival 2020 and soon 40+ hours of content from Good Grief Festival 2021 for just £20.
 You’ll also get access to The Grief School featuring regular monthly events with Julia Samuel and others, and a huge catalogue of talks, workshops and webinars which you can filter to provide you with relevant content specific to your experience of grief or bereavement.
 And, most importantly, you’ll be funding future Good Grief events!
 All events from Good Grief (March 27th and 28th) will be available with captions from Friday, April 2nd.

 This 90-minute long webinar is led by Henrietta Lang, a therapist with broad experience on the topics of death and dying.
 It will begin with a short guided journey followed by shared reflections and thoughts.

-The webinar participants will be given license to imagine life after death in a safe and creative way, hopefully connecting them to a deeper sense of what this means to them.
+The webinar participants are given license to imagine life after death in a safe and creative way, hopefully connecting them to a deeper sense of what this means to them.
 As no-one can ‘know’ what this will be like, why not imagine and create a relationship with the afterlife, as our ancestors did?

 Societal taboos mean that people don’t often talk about death.
 This lack of a shared and natural narrative around potential afterlives can contribute to feelings of fear and anxiety.
-Drawing on Jungian concepts of imagination as a tool for accessing inner guidance, audience members will be invited to find their own vision of the afterlife which might serve as a friendly anchor as they anticipate the end of life, whether for themselves or for others.
+Drawing on Jungian concepts of imagination as a tool for accessing inner guidance, audience members are invited to find their own vision of the afterlife which might serve as a friendly anchor as they anticipate the end of life, whether for themselves or for others.